wknapik/openvpn-unroot/README.md

 If a file that the chosen unprivileged user needs to be able to read is not readable to them, a warning will be issued.
 For example, in Arch Linux, the /etc/openvpn/client directory is not world-readable, so if any files end up being placed there, it will trigger the warning.
-Arch Linux users can pass `-g network` to `openvpn-unroot`, to avoid this issue.
+Arch users can pass `-g network` to `openvpn-unroot`, to avoid this issue.

 # What are the security implications of using openvpn-unroot ?